ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

     (() => {})()
       //=> undefined
 ```
-We said that the function returns the result of evaluating a *block*, and we said that a block is a (possibly empty) list of JavaScript *statements* separated by semicolons.:zzz:
+We said that the function returns the result of evaluating a *block*, and we said that a block is a (possibly empty) list of JavaScript *statements* separated by semicolons.`note`

->:zzz: You can also separate statements with line breaks.
+>`note` You can also separate statements with line breaks.
 Readers who follow internet flame-fests may be aware of something called [automatic semi-colon insertion](http://lucumr.pocoo.org/2011/2/6/automatic-semicolon-insertion/).
 Basically, there's a step where JavaScript looks at your code and follows some rules to guess where you meant to put semicolons in should you leave them out.
 This feature was originally created as a kind of helpful error-correction.
 Some programmers argue that since it's part of the language's definition, it's fair game to write code that exploits it, so they deliberately omit any semicolon that JavaScript will insert for them.

 Something like: `{` statement^1`;` statement^2`;` statement^3`; ... ;` statement^n `}`